sherlcok314159/MIT_6.036/md/wk4/lec_questions.md

 *Lecture 7:*

-*Q1: If step size become bigger,what will happen?Is too big better?*
+*Q1: If step size becomes bigger,what will happen?Is too big better?*